-The world we live in has so much beauty, however it also contains pests.
-Pests which attack our plants, try to get in our home and sometimes find themselves setting up shop in areas we don’t want them to.
+The world we live in has so much beauty, however, it also contains pests.
+Home and plant pests which attack our plants, try to get in our home and sometimes find themselves setting up shop in areas we don’t want them to.

 As a commercial grower for over 30 years, I’ll admit I’ve sprayed thousands of gallons of poison on plants.
-Over the years, I slowly weened myself off all those chemicals and looked for natural replacements.
+As time passed I slowly weened myself off all those chemicals and looked for natural replacements.

 So many people ask us WHAT they can use to control pest naturally.
-Here’s our Top natural pest control solutions based on experience along with why we like them!
+Here are our Top natural pest control solutions based on experience along with why we like them!

-Neem Oil Our #1 Go To All-Natural Plant Insecticide
+Neem Oil Our #1 Go To All-Natural Plant Insecticides

 Neem oil is my #1 pest control product.
-I’ve used Neem for decades on everything from orchids to houseplants and even in the garden.
-Neem is a safe, effective powerful organic solution to naturally control insects and pests.
+I’ve used this horticultural oil for decades on everything from orchids to houseplants and even in the garden.
+Neem is a safe, effective powerful organic solution to naturally control home insects and garden pests.

 This natural byproduct from the Azadirachta indica tree is a great all-natural insecticide.
 Here’s some of Neem’s Top benefits:

-- Neem oil is organic, biodegradable, non-toxic, does not pollute water and safe to use around pets and wildlife
+- Neem oil is organic, biodegradable, non-toxic, does not pollute water & soil surface, and safe to use around pets and wildlife

-- Neem controls hundreds of insects effectively all stages of their development – adult, larvae and egg – including the most common including: aphids, spider mites, scale, leaf hoppers, white flies, caterpillars, mealybugs, thrips and mosquitoes
+- Neem controls hundreds of insects effectively all stages of their development – adult, larvae and eggs – including the most common houseplant pests including: aphids, spider mites, scale insects, leaf hoppers, white flies, caterpillars, mealybugs, thrips, fungus gnats and mosquitoes

 - Will not harm beneficial earthworms, bees, butterflies and ladybugs